Beqir Valteri

 Beqir Valteri (Albanian: Beqir Valteri; 6 January 1892 – 14 April 1945) was an Albanian politician and nationalist who held Republican and Fascist ideas.
 In the 1920s he was a supporter of Fan Noli.
-He was the first person who attempted to assassinate Ahmet Zogu.
-In the 1940s, he became a member of the Albanian Fascist Party; after the communists came to power, he was tried by the Special Court that sentenced him to death.
+He was the first person to attempt to assassinate Ahmet Zogu.
+In the 1940s, he became a member of the Albanian Fascist Party; after the communists came to power, he was tried by the Special Court and sentenced to death.

 Early life

-Valteri was born into a family of German origin (it is widely believed that his ancestor were invited by Skanderbeg as specialists to help manufacture weapons).
-He received his education in Italy.
+Valteri was born into a family of German origin (it is widely believed that his ancestors were invited by Skanderbeg as specialists to help manufacture weapons).
+He was educated in Italy.
 He was a supporter of Albanian independence and the republican movement of Fan Noli.
-He was a deputy of the first Albanian parliament in 1920–1923.
+He was a deputy of the first Albanian parliament from 1920–1923.

 Assassination attempt on Zogu

-On February 23, 1924, Valteri tried to assassinate Prime Minister Ahmet Zogu, leader of the conservative forces, later King of Albania.
-At the entrance to the parliament building, Valteri fired three bullets, all three bullets hit around Zogu, but not a single wound was fatal.
+On February 23, 1924, Valteri tried to assassinate Prime Minister Ahmet Zogu, the leader of the conservative forces, and later the King of Albania.
+At the entrance to the parliament building, Valteri fired three bullets, all three hit Zogu, but none were fatal.
 Valteri barricaded himself in one of the rooms and engaged in a shootout with the gendarmes, singing patriotic songs, until the deputies convinced him to surrender.
-After a short time, he was released (Zogu met him in custody).
+After a short time, he was released.
+Zogu later met with him in custody.

-The story of Valteri's attempt on Zogu's life is controversy with ambiguities.
+The story of Valteri's attempt on Zogu's life is controversial due to conflicting details.
 In several sources, the attacker is named as a young man of 16–18 years old, while Valteri was over 30 by that time.
-Many questions were raised by the quick release of Valteri who committed the terrorist attack (this course of action was not typical for Zog to do).
-It remains unclear whether there was a connection between the actions of Valteri and the anti-Zogist leader Avni Rustemi, who was killed in a conspiracy by conservative Zogu supporters two months later.
+Questions were raised by the quick release of Valteri who committed the terrorist attack as this course of action was atypical of Zog.
+It remains unclear if there was a connection between the actions of Valteri and the anti-Zogist leader Avni Rustemi, who was killed in a conspiracy by conservative Zogu supporters two months later.

 Collaboration with the axis

 Valteri moved to Italy, where he became fascinated with the ideas of fascism.
-Returned to Albania during the Italian occupation.
-He was a member of the Albanian Fascist Party and served in the Fascist militia.
+He returned to Albania during the Italian occupation.
+He was a member of the Albanian Fascist Party and served in the Fascist Militia.

-In 1944, when the Italian occupation ended paving the for the German occupation, Valteri founded the nationalist Great Albanian Fatherland Party.
-He was a member of the collaborationist parliament.
-He opposed Albanian communists.
+In 1944, when the Italian occupation ended and paved the way for German occupation, Valteri founded the nationalist Great Albanian Fatherland Party.
+He was a member of the collaborationist parliament and opposed Albanian communists.

 Valteri was at odds with Social Democrat Musine Kokalari.
-She noted in her memoirs that it was under the German occupation and the growing war in Albania, that she blamed Valteri and many others.
-Especially Right-wing and Anti-communists as responsible for the large chaos.
+She noted in her memoirs that she blamed Valteri and many others for the German occupation and the growing war in Albania, especially right-wing and anti-communists.

 Valteri lived in Tirana before his execution.

 Trial and execution

-After the communists came to power in November 1944, Beqir Valteri was arrested in March 1945, as part of a large group of anti-communist politicians, he appeared before the Special Court.
+After the communists came to power in November 1944, Beqir Valteri was arrested in March 1945.
+And as part of a large group of anti-communist politicians he appeared before the Special Court.
 On April 13, 1945, Valteri was sentenced to death and executed by firing squad the next day in Tirana.